Bio-ink: PEG

 Polyethylene glycol (PEG) is a synthetic polymer synthesized by ethylene oxide polymerization.
 It is a favorable synthetic material because of its tailorable but typically strong mechanical properties.
-PEG advantages also include, non-cytotoxicity and non-immunogenicity.
+PEG advantages also include non-cytotoxicity and non-immunogenicity.
 However, PEG is bioinert and needs to be combined with other biologically active hydrogels.

 Other Bio-inks

 Decellularized ECM

 Decellularized extracellular matrix based bioinks can be derived from nearly any mammalian tissue.
 Organs such as heart, muscle, cartilage, bone, and fat are decellularized, lyophilized, and pulverized, to create a soluble matrix that can then be formed into gels.
 These bioinks possess several advantages over other materials due to their derivation from mature tissue.
 They consist of a complex mixture of ECM structural and decorating proteins specific to their tissue origin, and provide tissue-specific cues to cells.
 Often these bioinks are cross-linked through thermal gelation or chemical cross-linking such as through the use of riboflavin.
+Different additives, e.g. GelMA, alginate, have been used to improve the printability of decellularized ECM.